MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 ## Develop with Q# + C# on Windows, using Visual Studio

-Visual Studio offers a rich environment for developing Q# programs, offering great features like code completion and syntax highlighting that guide the developer in building their applications.
-The Q# Visual Studio extension contains templates for Q# files and projects as well as syntax highlighting and IntelliSense support.
+Visual Studio offers a rich environment for developing Q# programs.
+The Q# Visual Studio extension contains templates for Q# files and projects as well as syntax highlighting, code completion and IntelliSense support.

 1. Pre-requisites